spachava753/kpkg/README.md

 - [ ] filter version list based on arch and os
 - [ ] add support for detecting if running on arm{5,6,7}
 - [ ] add support for checking checksum
+- [ ] allow for authorized requests to github

 # Binary List